khduy/todo_app/README.md

 # todo_app

-A todo app use Redux to manage state
+A todo app use Redux to manage state, unit test

 ## Getting Started